lmc-eu/spirit-design-system/packages/web-twig/README.md

 Please consult additional styling with [web package documentation][web-pkg-rebrand].

+### Class Prefix

+If you want to use a custom class prefix for Spirit components, you can set the `spirit_css_class_prefix` parameter in the configuration.
+This will prefix all Spirit component classes with the given value.
+Please note that you need to [configure the web package][prefixing-css-class-names] to use the same prefix.

+### CSS Variable Prefix

+Our components use CSS variables.
+We prefix these variables with the `css-variable-prefix` token.
+However, in Twig, we cannot read our tokens easily, so we provided a way to set the prefix in the configuration using `spirit_css_variable_prefix` parameter.
+The default of this parameter is `spirit-`, but if your `css-variable-prefix` token is different; you can set it here to match.

 ## Deprecations

 This package uses the deprecation warnings for props, functions and components that will be removed or replaced in the next major release.